Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 For those who made it this far and conclude that I’m a racist, then you’re misunderstanding me.

 I’m simply saying it’s a factor, just like one’s environment is a factor.
-Maybe intelligence genes impact just 10% of your brain (although most objective studies suggest that it's at least 30%).
+Maybe intelligence genes impact just 10% of your brain (although most objective studies suggest it's at least 30%).

 Furthermore, I married a black African from Cameroon (see photo) because she's brilliant.
-Just because groups have tendencies doesn't mean that all the individuals in that group have those tendencies.
+Just because groups have tendencies doesn't mean all the individuals in that group have those tendencies.

 The truth is incontrovertible.
 Malice may attack it, ignorance may deride it, but in the end, there it is. -- Winston Churchill